Senior Vice President

-Jacqueline Cohen is the Vice President in the Environmental Policy Practice at Waxman Strategies.
+Jacqueline Cohen is the Senior Vice President of the Environmental Policy Practice at Waxman Strategies.
 She brings over a decade of experience at the forefront of Congressional negotiations on environmental issues to the firm.

 During her time in Congress, Jacqueline fought to protect the environment and public health from a broad range of threats, including climate change, drinking water contamination, toxic substances in consumer products, contaminated sites, and dangerous chemical facilities.
 Overarching all of her work has been a commitment to pursuing environmental justice and a belief that a clean and healthy environment is a human right.

 One of the highlights of Jacqueline’s career has been the successful effort to reform the Toxic Substances Control Act.
 She first began working on TSCA reform as a law student, and ten years later, she led negotiations for Democrats in the House of Representatives to enact the Frank R. Lautenberg Chemical Safety for the 21st Century Act.
 Along the way, she conducted oversight of regulatory processes on chemicals at the Environmental Protection Agency, Consumer Product Safety Commission, and the Chemical Safety Board.
 Since enactment of the Lautenberg Act, Jacqueline has worked to hold the Environmental Protection Agency accountable to ensure the new law is implemented as intended, so that consumers, states, and the general public can have confidence in our federal chemical regulations.